January 2017 - present. Lecturer in Philosophy. University of Fort Hare.

 January 2014 – December 2014: Non-Stipendiary Lecturer in Politics, Lady Margaret Hall, Oxford.

 January 2009 – Sept 2010.
 University of KwaZulu-Natal: Philosophy Tutor.

 Introduction to Philosophy, Ways of Reasoning & Logic, Jurisprudence.

 For more information on my teaching philosophy and experience, please access my full teaching portfolio below.

-I have had the privilege to teach in diverse circumstances, both at the University of Oxford and the University of KwaZulu-Natal in South Africa.
-My experience therefore ranges from one-on-one tutorials to being a part of a team tutoring medium sized groups within a class of four hundred.
+I have had the privilege to teach in diverse circumstances, at the University of Oxford, the University of KwaZulu-Natal, and the University of Fort Hare in South Africa.
+My experience therefore ranges from one-on-one tutorials to being a part of a team tutoring medium sized groups within a class of four hundred, to lecturing large undergraduate classes at all level.
 These different circumstances require different approaches but are underpinned by one teaching philosophy.